@clickstreamhq/react

 Official React adapter.
 It configures @clickstreamhq/signals in React and gives components a stable hook surface for visitor context.

 Tracking still comes from the browser pixel.
-Install the pixel with the script tag or @clickstreamhq/sdk so _cs_uid, _cs_sid, window.clickstream.identify(), and window.clickstream.trackEvent() exist before your hooks need them.
+Install the pixel with the script tag or @clickstreamhq/sdk so _cs_vid (the visitor id; legacy _cs_uid fallback), _cs_sid, window.clickstream.identify(), and window.clickstream.trackEvent() exist before your hooks need them.

 Use the React adapter when a component needs to react to a ClickStream lane: